 - Can you drink the water in Chicago?

 - Final thoughts on the safety of Chicago

 How Safe is Chicago?
 (Our take)

 Chicago is the third-largest city in the United States and is a popular destination for US travellers.
-It’s a cultural hub of the Midwest region, the state capital of Illinois.
+It’s a cultural hub of the Midwest region and the biggest city in Illinois.
 It has a lot of architectural value as well as natural gems to enjoy too.
 The good news is that Chicago is pretty safe.